LATEST NEWS

 Spring Forecast: Warmer Temperatures in the South While the North Remains Stubbornly Cool

 A Divided Spring OutlookAs the seasons shift, the spring forecast for the United States paints a picture of contrasting temperatures.
-While much of the South
+While much of the South is expected to see above-average

 Snow Squalls: The Winter Weather Hazard You Shouldn’t Ignore